MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Karishma Thapa MagarKarishma Thapa Magar

-This article explains exactly how HMRC calculates the MTD threshold, whether rental income is counted before or after expenses, and the traps that catch people out even when their profits are modest.
+This article explains exactly how HMRC calculates the figure that decides whether MTD applies to you, whether rental income counts before or after expenses, and the traps that catch people out even when their profits are low.

 KEY TAKEAWAYS